Connected Machine agent network requirements

 Note

-Azure Arc-enabled servers used for Extended Security Updates for Windows Server 2012 is not available in Azure operated by 21Vianet regions at this time.
+Azure Arc-enabled servers used for Extended Security Updates for Windows Server 2012 aren't available in Azure operated by 21Vianet regions at this time.